tarsqi/ttk/docs/notes/python3.md

         return 'ttk' if tag.lower() == 'ttk' else 'xml'
 ```

 This took the error away.
-Saved main.py on the Desktop.

 Well, nice try, but the error came back with the very next patch on `docmodel/source_parser.py`.